 Begging

-10.No person shall sit or loiter on the highway or any pedestrian area for the purpose of begging or asking members of the public for money whether by placing an item before them for receipt of money or otherwise.
+9. No person shall sit or loiter in any place for the purpose of begging.
+No person shall ask members of the public for money whether by placing an item before them for the receipt of money or otherwise.